translation/lingui/README.md

 ### Sync and Purge

-If you need to remove unused strings from Translation.io, using the current branch as reference:
+If you need to remove unused strings from Translation.io, using the current branch as reference, use the `--clean` option.

 ```bash
 # NPM